 It’s not, as its title implies, the “Best Night Ever.”
 It’s not as funny as “Bridesmaids” or as dark as “Bachelorette.”
-But the latest bridesmaids-behaving-badly comedy, a raunchy, found footage (“Are you really going to film EVERYthing?) romp, tops even “The Hangover” for crudity.
+But the latest bridesmaids-behaving-badly comedy, a raunchy, found footage (“Are you really going to film EVERYthing?”) romp, tops even “The Hangover” for crudity.

-And it’s got half a dozen decent laughs and just as many “Oh no they DIDN’T” gags packed into 80 or so minutes of depravity, debauchery and comically criminal mischief.
+It’s got half a dozen decent laughs and just as many “Oh no they DIDN’T” gags packed into 80 or so minutes of depravity, debauchery and comically criminal mischief.

 Claire (Desiree Hall of TV’s recent “Teen Wolf” series) is getting married in a week.
 Party girl BFF Zoe (Eddie Ritchard of “Don’t Be Afraid of the Dark”), married mother of two infants Janet (Crista Flanagan) and prissy killjoy Leslie, Claire’s older sister (Samantha Colburn) pile into a mini van for a trek to Vegas for that “one last night of freedom.”

 They’re playing punch buggy and other childhood games in the car, taking turns shocking each other with their language.
 Except for Leslie, who married money and is treating them to an opulent penthouse suite, a gourmet dinner and a Celine Dion show.

 Begin with a credit card mix up, work your way into a male revue strip club “misunderstanding” and then turns as victims of and then perpetrators of armed robbery, a little gelatin wrestling, a stolen limo and…saying more would be spoiling it.